Neil Davidge: DNA (1989–1992)

-Massive Attack (1995–present)
+Massive Attack (1995–2010)

 Davidge had met Massive Attack's Andrew Vowles as early as 1991, and was in and around Bristol's Coach House Studios when Portishead recorded their debut album Dummy between 1991 and 1994.
 Neil was introduced to the rest of Massive Attack in 1996, and hitting it off, he produced 'The Hunter Gets Captured by the Game', a song for the Batman Forever soundtrack that featured Everything But The Girl vocalist Tracey Thorn.

 Working in close collaboration with Massive's Robert Del Naja, Neil shaped the sound of the band's third album, 1998's Mezzanine, including the song "Teardrop", which became the theme song for the medical drama "House".
 Mezzanine won a Q Award for Best Album and was nominated for a Mercury Award.

 As with Mezzanine, Massive Attack's fourth album 100th Window was largely piloted by Davidge and Robert Del Naja.
 Sessions were protracted and pressurised, the group discarding material to re-write the whole record in the last six months of a three-year odyssey.
 "Some great things had been said about Mezzanine and we didn't want to repeat ourselves", says Neil "It was a strange period of isolation and the weirdness of 9/11, but we got there in the end."

+Following the release of 100th Window, Davidge and Del Naja established a new studio in Bristol, which would become the primary recording location for Massive Attack going forward, as well as Davidge and Del Naja's soundtrack projects.

 Collected was Massive Attack's best of album released on 27 March 2006.
 The album was preceded by the release of the single "Live With Me" on 13 March.
-"Live With Me" was co-written and produced by Davidge.
+"Live With Me" was co-written and produced by Davidge..

 Heligoland is the fifth studio album by Massive Attack.
 Co-produced by Davidge and Robert Del Naja with additional production by Tim Goldsworthy, the record features vocals from Horace Andy, Tunde Adebimpe, Damon Albarn, Hope Sandoval, Guy Garvey and Martina Topley-Bird.
 Davidge co-wrote eight of the ten tracks as well as playing keyboards, bass and guitar.